Brantford: History

 The Iroquoian-speaking Attawandaron, known in English as the Neutral Nation, lived in the Grand River valley area before the 17th century; their main village and seat of the chief, Kandoucho, was identified by 19th-century historians as having been located on the Grand River where present-day Brantford developed.
-This community, like the rest of their settlements, was destroyed when the Iroquois declared war in 1650 over the fur trade and exterminated the Neutral nation.
+This community, like the rest of their settlements, was destroyed when the Haudenosaunee declared war in 1650 over the fur trade and exterminated the Neutral nation.

-In 1784, Captain Joseph Brant and the Mohawk people of the Iroquois Confederacy left New York State for Canada.
+In 1784, Captain Joseph Brant and the Mohawk people of the Haudenosaunee Confederacy left New York State for Canada.
 As a reward for their loyalty to the British Crown, they were given a large land grant, referred to as the Haldimand Tract, on the Grand River.
 The original Mohawk settlement was on the south edge of the present-day city at a location favourable for landing canoes.
-Brant's crossing (or fording) of the river gave the original name to the area: Brant's ford The Glebe Farm Indian Reserve exists at the original site today.
+Brant's crossing (or fording) of the river gave the original name to the area: Brant's ford.
+The Glebe Farm Indian Reserve exists at the original site today.

 The area began to grow from a small settlement in the 1820s as the Hamilton and London Road was improved.
 By the 1830s, Brantford became a stop on the Underground Railroad, and a sizable number of runaway African-Americans settled in the town.
 From the 1830s to the 1860s – several hundred people of African descent settled in the area around Murray Street, and in Cainsville.
 In Brantford, they established their own school and church, now known as the S.R.
 Drake Memorial Church.
 In 1846, it is estimated 2,000 residents lived in the city's core while 5,199 lived in the outlying rural areas.
 There were eight churches in Brantford at this time – Episcopal, Presbyterian, Catholic, two Methodist, Baptist, Congregational, and one for the African-Canadian residents.

 By 1847, Europeans began to settle further up the river at a ford in the Grand River and named their village Brantford.
 The population increased after 1848 when river navigation to Brantford was opened and again in 1854 with the arrival of the railway to Brantford.